Costliest bungalow: Kumar Mangalam Birla buys Jatia House for Rs 425 cr

-The Rs 425-crore deal eclipsed the previous record held by Maheshwari House, also in the Malabar Hill area, which was sold for Rs 400 crore in 2011; Birla will reportedly put his new purchase to his personal use
+The Rs 425-cr deal eclipsed the previous record held by Maheshwari House, also in the Malabar Hill area, which was sold for Rs 400 crore in 2011; Birla will reportedly put new purchase to personal use

 The iconic Jatia House in Malabar Hill, which was on the block for quite some time, has not only finally been sold, it has set a new record in the process.